mo2men184/Flutter-rental-app/README.md

-# Apart - 🏠 Renting App UI
+# 🏠 Rental App UI

-Welcome to **Apart**, a sleek and modern Flutter UI project for a renting app.
+A sleek and modern Flutter UI project for a renting app.
 This project features well-structured components, clear data models, and reusable widgets.
 It's UI-only, making it perfect for easy reskinning and future logic integration.

 ## 🌟 Features